Logo

 In 1987, Roberta Flack supplied the voice of Michael Jackson's mother in the 18-minute short film for "Bad".

-Roberta Flack found herself again in the US Top 10 with the hit song "Set the Night to Music", a 1991 duet with Jamaican vocalist Maxi Priest that peaked at No 6 on the Billboard Hot 100 charts and No 2 AC.
+In 1991, Roberta Flack found herself again in the US Top 10 with a cover of the Diane Warren-penned song "Set the Night to Music", performed as a duet with British-Jamaican reggae singer Maxi Priest, that peaked at No 6 on the Billboard Hot 100 charts and No 2 AC.

 In 1999, a star with Roberta Flack's name was placed on the Hollywood Walk of Fame.